exeronn/auditd-python-parser/README.rst

 The library tries to keep to the key fields for each event type and generates additional fields to enable process ancestry (process GUIDs) and event linkage similar to how SysmonForLinux does.
 Some events are enriched where possible such as the network events by adding the process commandline to the network connection where possible.

 Install the package using PIP "pip install auditd-python-parser" and then import auditdpythonparser.
 The package exposes one funcion that you can call - parsedata(data).
-Currently it returns dfprocessevents, dfnetworkevents.
+Currently it returns process, network & filecreate.

 .. code:: python